EduardFtng/learningPython/README.md

-Working through the Book 'Automatic the boring stuff with python' by Al Sweigart
+Working through the book 'Automatic the boring stuff with python' by Al Sweigart